 - Length: 102 inches

-- High pressure is great at removing stubborn debris
+- High-pressure nozzles are great at removing stubborn debris and thoroughly cleaning the gutters

-- Multiple spray tips to choose from; suitable for most situations
+- Multiple spray tips to choose from, meaning there is a nozzle for most situations

-- Requires a pressure washer, which can be pricey
+- Requires a pressure washer, and might be difficult to control at high psi

-What to Consider When Choosing the Best Gutter Cleaner
+What to Consider When Choosing a Gutter Cleaner

-With the above primer on the different types of gutter cleaners, it’s time to dig into the finer points of gutter cleaning.
+With our recommendations described above, it’s time to dig into the finer points of gutter cleaning.
 This section explains the most important considerations to keep in mind while shopping for the best gutter cleaner.

 Before cleaning gutters, it’s worth assessing their condition.
 If the gutters have seen better days, it might be better to replace them.
 Certain issues are fixable, like leaks and loose brackets.
 Dents and holes could be a different story.